35 Clever and Stylish Small Kitchen Design Ideas

 This modern contemporary small kitchen design goes far beyond the bounds of a traditional small kitchen.
 Beginning with the color scheme, this decidedly minimal, yet entirely functional small kitchen space is very ‘bold’ and clean.
 Notice how the bright work areas create a largeness along with the use of a glass bar top that doubles as an eating area.

 These examples showcase kitchen design.
 The one is simpler, while the other is “fuller”.
-Still, two inspiring small kitchen ideas.
+Still, both of them are inspiring small kitchen ideas.

 Maximize space with storage cabinets